 Clicking on this icon will give you three options:

 This option lets you assign a coworker to upload a document for the transaction.
-After assigning a coworker, the coworker will see the transaction in their own account under Document match > Assigned and will have to decide how to obtain a document for that transaction:
+After assigning a coworker, the coworker will see the transaction in their own account under Advanced > Document Match > Assigned and will have to decide how to obtain a document for that transaction:

 This option lets you upload a document for the transation from your computer.
 You also have the option to select whether to upload a receipt or a bill.
 This will change the transaction's status to